 [Translation of Small Buteyko Manual] Voskresensk, 1994

 This page provides a translated part of the Buteyko manual about the cleansing reaction or sanogenesis reaction known as body detox.
 The main page related to natural body detox is located here: cleansing the body naturally.
 See the video below which features Dr. Artour Rakhimov explaining body detox and gut detox techniques.

 1. Physiological Grounds for Clearance Reaction

 Deep respiration interferes with metabolic processes in cells, causes oxygen starvation, eliminates vital substances from the body (sodium, potassium, calcium, phosphorus) to compensate internal alkaline shifts, distorts immune reactions and results in the accumulation of incompletely oxidized products and substances which come into contact with incoming protein allergens and can provoke allergopathological responses.

-With the liquidation of deep respiration the metabolic processes become normal improving the excretory functions and clearing the body of harmful products.
-In addition, the vascular and muscle tones also become normal. but in the course of recovery all these manifestations can resemble the disease symptoms.
+With the liquidation of deep respiration, the metabolic processes become normal for improving the excretory functions and clearing the body of harmful products.
+In addition, the vascular and muscle tones also become normal, but in the course of recovery, all these manifestations can resemble the disease symptoms.

 Generally speaking, the clearance reactions resemble the disease reverse development (like a film rewinding).
 The symptoms which appear first, at the very beginning of a disease, disappear in the last turn.

 The precursors of a clearance reaction are as follows:

 • growth of CO2 content in the organism (increase in a control interval and its approximation to corresponding or a greater level);